Stage 1 – Initial contact with the College

 You may choose to visit us on an open day or evening, where you will have a tour of the College and meet the Headmaster.
 We can also arrange for an individual visit at any time to suit you, although we recommend term time and during school hours, where you can see the school in action, meet the staff and see our pupils.

-Stage 2 – Taster day
+Stage 2 – Reports and taster day

 Stage 3 – Offer subject to availability and receipt of acceptable references

 Stage 4 – Acceptance

-To accept the offer, complete the registration form and return with the required deposit.
+To accept the offer, you will need to complete the registration form and return with the required deposit.
 We strongly recommend early acceptance as registrations are considered in the order that they are received.
 Confirmation of acceptance follows two terms before entry.
 Joining information will be sent at the appropriate time.
 For children starting in September there may be an induction event at the end of the preceding summer term.
 However, it is not unusual for children to join at any point during the academic year.